Close

 Reading time 4 Minutes

-As World Bee Day approaches, and with the help of The Travelling Bee Company, we take a look at just how important bees really are to our ecosystem, and what we can do to help protect them
+It's World Bee Day, and with the help of The Travelling Bee Company, we take a look at just how important bees really are to our ecosystem, and what we can do to help protect them

 Taking that much-needed first sip of coffee in the morning.
 Drizzling honey on your pancakes.
 Enjoying a delicious crisp apple.
 Even removing your makeup with a cotton pad in the evening or taking an aspirin when your head aches.
 These are just some of the things we take for granted thanks to bees, and while we rarely consider all that they do for us, we would definitely realise if we were forced to live without them.
 (Seen the Bee Movie anyone?).
 It's for this reason that protecting buzzy bees is so important.